Milk bag: Canada

-In Canada, milk was packaged in heavy, reusable Imperial unit glass milk bottles, cardboard cartons and plastic jugs until 1967, when DuPont, using European equipment, introduced plastic bags to store and sell milk; these bags gained widespread acceptance due to 1970s Metrication in Canada, when bottles, jugs, and cartons had to be redesigned and manufactured in metric units; milk bag packaging machines could easily be resized.
+In Canada, milk was packaged in heavy, reusable imperial unit glass milk bottles, cardboard cartons and plastic jugs.
+In 1967, DuPont, using European equipment, introduced plastic bags to store and sell milk.
+These bags gained widespread acceptance in some parts of Canada due to 1970s metrication in Canada, when bottles, jugs, and cartons had to be redesigned and manufactured in metric units; milk bag packaging machines could easily be resized.

-The consumer public preferred plastic jugs for years, but largely accepted the new containers in parts of Ontario, Quebec and the Maritimes in the 1970s.
+The consumer largely accepted the new containers in parts of Ontario, Quebec and the Maritimes in the 1970s.
 Regulation in Ontario that required retailers to collect a deposit on milk jugs, but not bags, also motivated the practice.

-Milk bags are sold (typically packaged three in a larger 4L sack) in parts of Ontario, Quebec and the Maritimes, but also widely sold in western Canada, or the territories.
+Milk bags are sold (typically packaged three in a larger 4L sack) in parts of Ontario, Quebec and the Maritimes.
+They are not common in western Canada.

 India

 Milk bags are commonplace in India, with an estimated 30% of milk sold in the country being packaged this way.
 There has been limited compliance from dairy businesses in buying back consumer plastic as required by the Maharashtra Pollution Control Board.